 Q: How many drops/softgels should I take?

-A: For best results follow the dosages suggested in the Herbal Directory under the appropriate herb.
+A: For best results, follow the dosages recommended in the Herbal Directory under the appropriate formulation.

 Q: How do I compare regular herbal capsules to liquid herbal extracts or softgels?
-How do milligrams compare to drops?
+How do milligrams of dry herbs compare to drops of extracts?

 A: It is difficult to compare regular herbal capsules to liquid herbal extracts, especially when it comes to issues concerning assimilation and potency.
-With regular herbal capsules, the body first has to break down plant fibers and then digest and assimilate the plant constituents.
-If a person taking capsules has any digestive problems, breaking down and assimilating the herbs will be incomplete.
-In the case of liquid extracts or softgels, the body assimilates them more rapidly and thoroughly.
+With regular ground up herbs in a capsules, the body first has to break down the plant fibers to assimilate the plant constituents.
+When a person taking capsules is experiencing digestive problems, be aware that the process of breaking down and assimilating the herbs will be incomplete.
+When using liquid herbal extracts or softgels, the body assimilates the active constituents found in the liquid much more rapidly and thoroughly.

-On the issue of potency, regular herbal capsules lose potency through evaporation, oxidation and degradation, both in the manufacturing process and every day that they sit on the shelf.
-On the other hand, because liquid herbal extracts are processed immediately after harvesting and their active constituents are preserved, liquid herbal extracts or softgels will keep their potency for a minimum of five.
-Capsules cannot rival that.
-Each softgel contains liquid herbal extract concentrate and offers the benefits of taking approximately one and one-half capsules of ground herbs.
-Therefore, the following equivalencies are at best approximate.
+When the issue of potency is considered, regular herbal capsules lose potency through evaporation, oxidation, and degradation, both in the manufacturing process and every day that these products sit on the shelf.
+On the other hand, because liquid herbal extracts are processed immediately after harvesting, their active constituents are preserved.
+Liquid herbal extracts or softgels will keep their potency for a minimum of five year.
+Capsules cannot compete with that fact.
+Additionally, each softgel contains liquid herbal extract concentrate and offers the benefits of taking approximately one and one-half capsules of ground herbs.